johnsh16/restaurant_final/README.md

 Displays an array of restaurants, allows you to add dishes to your cart, and check out using a live Stripe integration.
 A user may log in with a username and password or their Google login information.

+Users can search by term for dishes and restaurants.

+Components adapt to screen size and may expand or contract visible options as screen size grows or shrinks.

 This project is uses Next.js, an SQLite database, Redis, GraphQL, Stripe, and Auth0.

-The project is deployed using Docker and is hosted here: yons.io:3000.
-If the site is not available, I have taken it down because I am not made of money.

 ![Screen Shot 2022-03-11 at 3 09 07 PM](https://user-images.githubusercontent.com/84100060/157953858-cadffacb-673c-47c7-a7d1-d1f2429a5ae2.png)